coty-crg/MonsterHunterG-TranslationAutoPatcher/TestApp/README.md

     - Directory's offset (4 bytes, uint32)
     - Directory's length (4 bytes, uint32)
   - Data (this is another list, size equaling the numer of files above, containing the files themselves)
-    - Note: The data is padded to the nearest 2048th byte with 0s.
+    - Note: The data is padded to the nearest 2048th byte with 0s PER FILE.
   - File Directory (this is another list, size equaling the number of files above.
-After the last file, it is also padded to the nearest 2048th byte)
+After the last file, it is also padded to the nearest 2048th byte AT THE END OF THE WHOLE DIRECTORY)
     - Filename (32 bytes, terminated and padded with 0s)
     - Year (2 bytes, uint16)
     - Month (2 bytes, uint16)